Skip to main content Skip to footer

 Notice of business to be transacted under Clause 6.5 must be received by the Secretary/Executive Officer by 31 March giving details of the proposed Resolution and the name of the proposer and seconder.

-Nominations for officers to be elected under Clauses 6.3 and 6.4 above must be received by the Secretary by 31 March and must be signed in each case by the proposer, seconder and the nominee.
+Nominations for officers to be elected under Clauses 6.3 above must be received by the Secretary/Executive Officer by 31 March and must be signed in each case by the proposer, seconder and the nominee.

 Fourteen days’ notice in writing of the Annual General Meeting shall be given and shall include details of candidates standing for election and details of any other business notified to the Secretary/Executive Officer by 31 March.